 - Before and after meals and snacks

 - Before and after skill practice sessions (when wearing gloves, hand hygiene should be done before putting on gloves and after removing them.)

 When using manikins and other training devices, we will follow these practices:

 - At the end-of-class, Faculty Instructor will disinfect all class materials and surfaces, based on CDC guidance and the manufacturers’ approved processes for those cleaning products.

 - Clean and disinfect frequently touched surfaces daily after class.
-This includes tables, doorknobs, light switches, countertops, desks.
+This includes tables, doorknobs, light switches, countertops, and desks.